 Our 8th grade students explore career pathways and choices by participating in two programs called Ohio Means Jobs and Real Money, Real World.
 Each of these programs is run by the guidance department.
 Students first complete an interest inventory through the Ohio Means Jobs website.
 Once they have completed this inventory, they are directed toward a career and field of study based off of their answers.
 The 8th grade students then participate in a simulation called Real Money, Real World.
 This simulation provides students with a career and salary.
 Based off of this information, students are able to learn how to budget money and pay bills and taxes.

 We like to recognize our students throughout the year for their hard-work and dedication.
-Each school year, we will be recognizing our Citizens of the Month students with character traits of: Respect, Responsibility, Compassion, Leadership, Diligence, Perseverance, Trustworthiness, and Integrity.
+Each school year, we will be recognizing our Outstanding Sentinels who demonstrate the character traits of: Respect, Responsibility, Compassion, Leadership, Diligence, Perseverance, Trustworthiness, and Integrity.
 Teachers and teams nominate students based on their performance and the character traits each month.
-If your student has been selected by his/her teachers, you will receive a letter with all information, and your student will receive a recognition letter, as well.
+If your student has been selected by their teachers, you will receive an invitation to our Outstanding Sentinel breakfast where students will be congratulated for their hard work and will receive a recognition letter.